Amadoabad/Lung-Tumor-Detection-and-Segmentation/README.md

 See [train/losses.py](train/losses.py) for details and usage.

-## Data & Augmentation

-- Data loading and batching are handled by [train/utils.py](train/utils.py), using a custom `LungDataset` class (see `datasets/lung_dataset.py`).
-- Default transformation: normalization and conversion to PyTorch tensors.
-Easily extendable using Albumentations.

 ## Notes

 - Temporary and output files are ignored via `.gitignore` (see [`.gitignore`](.gitignore) for details).